A New Approach to Hiring for Your Law Firm

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Now that you know the roles of your firm, you need to fill them with amazing team members.
-We see too many lawyers struggle with the hiring process.
+We see too many lawyers struggle with law firm staffing.
 Most small law firms don’t learn enough good practices for hiring and managing effective teams.
 We’ll show you a better way.

 Whether you are seeking a full-time employee or a part-time contractor, you must build a law firm hiring and staffing process that benefits you both.
 This means understanding your values and creating an effective hiring process that finds the best person for your team.
-Doing so will not only help you staff your team with the right people but will help your firm stand out in a very competitive job market with employers fighting for the top talent.
+Doing so not only helps staff your team with the right people.
+It will help your firm stand out in a very competitive job market with employers fighting for the top talent.

 If growth is one of your goals, know how to identify the red flags that signal it’s time to hire.